 There are differences between the materials used to make wigs and extensions: they can be made out of human hair or synthetic fibers, each having its characteristics.

-Human hair is collected from human donors and carries a softer touch, guaranteeing a more natural feel and look.
+Human hair collected from human donors feels softer and looks more natural in wigs and extensions.
 There a few types of natural fiber to choose from when selecting human hair for extensions and wigs, which are:

 - Virgin hair: the most natural, has not undergone chemical procedures, is collected from the same donor, and is often healthier-looking, which makes it the most expensive;